IS DOXYCYCLINE SAFE FOR MY CHILD

 What antibiotics are used for children with Lyme disease?

-Common treatments include amoxicillin, cefuroxime, and in some cases doxycycline.
+Common treatment options include amoxicillin, cefuroxime, and in selected cases doxycycline.

 References